Fairburn Tower: Abandonment and restoration

 The tower was abandoned around the year 1780 and the roof, which was made with oak shingles, blew down in a gale in 1803.
 Hugh Miller, who heard stories of the Mackenzies from a woman called Isobel, known as "Mad Bell", described the ruin as a "ghastly spectre of the past".

 Fairburn Tower is Category A listed by Historic Environment Scotland.
 It has been restored by the Landmark Trust, and is now available for holiday rental.

 In May 2025, the tower was named as one of the winners of the annual Royal Incorporation of Architects in Scotland (RIAS) awards, and thereby longlisted for the RIAS Best Building in Scotland Award.
 The judges described the restoration as "beautifully accomplished, while also delivering characterful holiday accommodation".
+The restoration also received a 2025 RIBA National Award.